GoogleCloudPlatform/magic-modules/docs/content/develop/resource.md

    # URL for the resource within the API domain.
 This should match the
    # resource's create URL (excluding any query parameters).
    # Terraform field names enclosed in double curly braces will be replaced
-   # with the field values from the resource.
+   # with the field values from the resource at runtime.
    base_url: 'projects/{{project}}/locations/{{location}}/resourcenames'
    # URL for a created resource within the API domain.
 This should match
    # the URL for getting a single resource.
    # Terraform field names enclosed in double curly braces will be replaced
-   # with the field values from the resource.
+   # with the field values from the resource at runtime.
    self_link: 'projects/{{project}}/locations/{{location}}/resourcenames/{{resource_id}}'
    # URL for importing a resource that already exists in GCP.
 In general
    # this will be a list containing self_link.
 If the resource cannot be read